On fundamental results for pushable homomorphisms of oriented graphs: Connection with signed graphs

-\begin{remark} In terms of category theory, if we consider categories where objects are push equivalence classes of bipartite oriented graphs and bipartite signed graphs, while pushable and swithcable homomorphisms play the roles of morphisms, respectively, then the above mentioned one-to-one correspondence is an isomorphic covariant functor (and its inverse) which shows that the two categories are isomorphic.
+\begin{remark} In terms of category theory, if we consider categories where objects are push equivalence classes of bipartite oriented graphs and switch equivalent classes of bipartite signed graphs, while pushable and switchable homomorphisms play the roles of morphisms, respectively, then the above mentioned one-to-one correspondence is an isomorphic covariant functor (and its inverse) which shows that the two categories are isomorphic.
 This is probably the underlying reason why we find similarities between the theory of pushable homomorphisms of oriented graphs and switchable homomorphisms of signed graphs. \end{remark}